 This is usually true even if the other driver had no car insurance at all, or too little insurance to cover your case – because you actually have insurance for that particular situation.
-This is called uninsured or underinsured motorist coverage (UM/UIM) and you will probably see it on your car insurance policy if you look.
+This is called uninsured or underinsured motorist coverage (UM/UIM) and you will probably see it on your car insurance policy declarations page if you look.
 It also covers you for a hit and run driver, known as a phantom vehicle case.

 How much should you get?
 Twenty years ago, most people were OK to get a 100/300 policy ($100,000 of coverage per person and $300,000 per accident no matter how many people were injured).
 With increased medical costs, this may not cover you today.
 The number one predictor of the value of any case is the amount of medical bills.
 Even a medium size accident can run up $25,000 in medical bills pretty quickly.

 We recommend you get at least a 250/500 policy.
 That is $250,000 per person and $500,000 per accident.
 You will usually be covered by a policy of that size.
 And if you have assets to protect, get a policy high enough to protect them.

 Before you decide against paying more for car insurance, you should call your car insurance company and see how much it would cost.
 You may be surprised at how little it is.
 If you are ever in a serious car accident, you will be thankful you did.

 And while you are at it, ask them about an umbrella policy too.
 If you have significant assets to protect, you better do it.
 We are not in the business of selling car insurance, but we do believe advising you to be covered is sound legal advice.